45Drives/ceph/src/tools/FKHencrypt/README.md

-This API adds cryptography functionality to the Ceph cluser through "FKHENC" API.
+This API adds cryptography functionality to the Ceph cluster through the "FKHENC" API.

 Instruction:

-Clone "fkhpacific" branch, follow the repository install instruction, afterward deploy a Ceph cluster.
+Clone "fkhpacific" branch, follow the repository install instruction and deploy a Ceph cluster.

-For storig a file encrypted, try following command:
+For storing an encrypted file, try the following command:

- "FKHENC put object1 file1 -p pool01"
+ "FKHENC put object_name file_name -p pool_name"

-This command, stores the "file1" encrypted into the "object1" of "pool01"  through "FKHENC" API.
+This command, stores a file encrypted into an object of the specified pool through the "FKHENC" API.

-[IMPORTANT WARNING] The library is still in the development stage and errors are not  comprehensively handled!
-It also requires testing to validate the functionality, security, and performance.
+File retreival:

+"FKHENC get object_name file_name -p pool_name"

+This command retrieves a file, decrypts, and store into the specified file_name.

+WARNING!
+At this point, 4MB is the maximum size of the file for encryption.
+Please check your file size before applying the API.